Juraji/MCAvatar/README.txt

 The MCAvatar class has PHPDOC descriptions for advanced IDE's

+Any problems with running the code? send an Email to github@juraji.nl and I'll try to sort it out.

+Bug reports are always welcome via the bugtracker at https://github.com/Juraji/MCAvatar/issues.

 /* Overview *******************************************************************************************/
 MCAvatar is an independent php-class capable of creating and showing MineCraft User Avatars.